ubccr/xdmod-ondemand/docs/upgrade.md

    because they are duplicates of existing rows.
 1. Run SQL to identify rows that are the same as another row except for the `reverse_proxy_port` column being 0.
-Note that if you have many rows in the `modw_ondemand.page_impressions` table you may wish to add a `WHERE` condition to the query to run it in chunks, e.g., `WHERE p1.id BETWEEN 0 AND 100000`:
+Note that if you have many rows in the `modw_ondemand.page_impressions` table you may wish to add an additional `WHERE` condition to the query to run it in chunks, e.g., `AND p1.id BETWEEN 0 AND 100000`:
     ```sql
     SELECT *
     FROM modw_ondemand.page_impressions p1